 The York River Symphony Orchestra began under the umbrella of the Yorktown Arts Foundation, from whom they have received much support.
 Members of both groups along with Waterman's Museum volunteered for a fund-raiser that involved providing catered meals for 100 actors and crew during the filming of an historical movie to be shown at the Yorktown Visitors Center, a venture that afforded the new orchestra a sound financial footing.

 Since the first concert in April, 1984, there have been an array of performances including the Commissioning of the Battleship Yorktown, concerts in the Hampton Air and Space Museum, and concerts in a number of different venues and for an assortment of events.
-During the past twenty four years, the York River Symphony Orchestra has had the benefit of the following conductors: Marge Fricke, Jim Paschall, Jim Allison, Edgar Williams, Ann E. Argodale, Dennis Malfatti, Jim Herbison, and Eric Reiff.
+During the past twenty four years, the York River Symphony Orchestra has had the benefit of the following conductors: Marge Fricke, Jim Paschall, Jim Allison, Edgar Williams, Ann E. Argodale, Dennis Malfatti, Jim Herbison, Eric Reiff and Clint Correll.

-The York River Symphony Orchestra has about fifty performing members, a board of directors consisting of thirteen voting plus ex-officio members, a board of advisors from the professional community, and countless volunteers who help to produce four programs, each performed twice, at varying locations in Hampton Roads throughout the year.
+The York River Symphony Orchestra has about fifty performing members, a board of directors consisting of thirteen voting plus ex-officio members, a board of advisors from the professional community, and countless volunteers who help to produce four programs, at varying locations in Hampton Roads throughout the year.